 Risk factors that increase a person's chance of developing the condition include:

-- Age.
-People older than 65 are more likely to experience a drop in blood pressure while standing up, or after eating.
+older than 65are more likely to experience a drop in blood pressure while standing up, or after eating.
 Children and young people are more likely to experience a rapid drop in blood pressure accompanied by dizziness, blurred vision, and fainting, which is known as neurally mediated hypotension.